nqwabuko/jekyll-now/_posts/2017-08-08-My-move-from-Mac-to-Fedora.md

 ---
 published: true
 ---
-My somewhat verbose blog entry on moving from MacOS to the Fedora 26 with Gnome Desktop Environment.
+My somewhat verbose blog entry on moving from MacOS to Fedora 26 with Gnome Desktop Environment.
 Touching on things that mattered but are small and what be described as niggles.

 ### Intro